edzamo/software-engineering/OPPDesing/DOCUMENTACION.md

 - **Mantenibilidad**: Fácil de mantener y modificar
 - **Testabilidad**: Componentes probables de forma independiente
 - **Colaboración**: Múltiples desarrolladores pueden trabajar en paralelo

 ---

+### 🔀 Separación de Responsabilidades (Separation of Concerns)

+Separation of concerns is a design principle that helps us organize complex problems by breaking them down into smaller, manageable parts.
+Imagine a supermarket: it has different departments for butchering meat, baking bread, and stocking shelves.
+Each department focuses on its specific task, making the whole operation run smoothly.
+In software design, we do something similar by dividing a program into different sections, each responsible for a specific function.
+This way, we can tackle each part without getting overwhelmed by the entire problem.

+For example, think about a smartphone.
+It can take photos, make calls, and send messages.
+Instead of putting all these functions into one big class, we can create separate classes for the camera and the phone.
+This allows us to change or improve one part without affecting the others.
+By using separation of concerns, we create a system that is flexible, reusable, and easier to maintain, just like how a well-organized supermarket serves its customers efficiently.

+**Implementation in this project:** See `src/main/java/ec/com/desing/oop/separationOfConcerns` for example classes: `Camera.java`, `FirstGenCamera.java`, `Phone.java`, `SmartPhone.java`, `TraditionalPhone.java`.

+**¿Necesitas más explicaciones?** Are there any other concepts within the content that you need an explanation for?

+**Follow-up suggestions:** If you want to continue exploring this topic, try one of these follow-up questions:

+- How would you refactor the phone and camera classes to use interfaces?
+- How to apply dependency inversion here?
+- How to test separation of concerns using unit tests?

+---